 My journey started at the Methodist Theological School in Ohio “METHESCO” receiving both the Master of Arts in Christian Education and the Master of Theological Studies.

-I shall be serving this congregation as Lead Pastor effective July 1, 2018.
+I began serving this congregation as Lead Pastor on July 1, 2018.
 Before coming to COTC I served in the Van Wert First United Methodist Church (7yr), before that the Marne UMC in Newark, OH (7yr) and the Scott Trinity/Union congregations in Risingsun/Fostoria, OH (16yr).

 I am divorced from my wife, but see her often.
-She is currently a professor at Purdue University and plans to move to the Columbus area soon to be closer to our children and grandchildren.
+Formerly a professor at Purdue University, she recently moved to the Columbus area to be closer to our children and grandchildren.
 We are blessed with three sons, George, Gerald, and Gregory, and three grandchildren Samaya, Ethan and Araya.

-The church PEOPLE, YOU plus me plus YOU!
-And, with a shared vision and a determination spirit, we the PEOPLE of God, carrying out God’s vision in WORDS and ACTIONS, are challenged to make disciples for the transformation of our communities: local and global.
+The church PEOPLE: YOU plus me plus YOU!
+With a shared vision and a determined spirit, we the PEOPLE of God, carry out God’s vision in WORDS and ACTIONS, are challenged to make disciples for the transformation of our communities: local and global.
 My friends, this is our task, and with obedience to the call of God we shall be agents of transformation.